loveencounterflow/interskiplist/README.md

 indicate 'this is a CJK codepoint', we have to insert around 20 intervals to the skip list.

 InterSkipList enables discontinuous ranges by way of the `name` attribute.
 It is quite simple: each interval must have its own unique ID, but a name can be used for any number of intervals.

-Quering the skip list for names, a list of names will be returned (in insertion order, with earlier duplicates removed, and later duplicates kept).
-For example, let's build a partial description for 7bit US-ASCII (U+00 ..
-U+7F):
+As an example, let's build a partial representation for 7bit US-ASCII (U+00 ..
+U+7F); we assign a descriptive name to each interval:

 ```coffee
 #...........................................................................................................